 |

-Although this method of construction typically adds roughly 10% to structural costs, you can still build an impressive oak frame home on a range of budgets with carefully considered design.
+Although this structural system and method of construction typically adds roughly 10% to structural costs, you can still build an impressive oak frame home on a range of budgets with carefully considered design.

 For the frame to meet modern performance standards, it is usually encapsulated to create a highly efficient thermal envelope.
 This might be done with SIPs or another pre-insulated panel system.